 In accordance with the Companies Act 2013 the Board has formed a Risk ManagementCommittee.
 There are currently seven Committees of the Board as follows:

 Corporate Social Responsibility Committee

 Internal Complaint Committee

 Details of all the Committees along with their charters composition and meetings heldduring the year are provided in the "Report on Corporate Governance" a part ofthis Annual Report.

-Your company firmly believes that its success the marketplace and a good reputationare among the primary determinants of value to the shareholder.
-The organizational visionis founded on the principles of good governance and delivering leading-edge productsbacked with dependable after sales services.
-Following the vision Your Company iscommitted to creating and maximizing Long-term value for shareholders.
+Your Company firmly believes that its success the marketplace and a good reputationare among the primary determinants of value to the shareholder.
+The organisational visionis founded on the principles of good governance and delivering leading-edge productsbacked with dependable after sales services.
+Following the vision your Company iscommitted to creating and maximising long-term value for shareholders.

-Your Directors take this opportunity to express their sincere appreciation andgratitude for the continued co-operation extended by shareholders Employees customersthe Government Banks suppliers and other business associates.
+Your Directors take this opportunity to express their sincere appreciation andgratitude for the continued co-operation extended by shareholders employees customersbanks suppliers and other business associates.

 For and on behalf of the Board of Directors